North East Ambulance strike: Only 'acute' emergencies covered

 Members of the three main ambulance unions - Unison, GMB and Unite - are striking over pay.

+"It's also about the conditions, about the length of time they're sitting outside hospitals.

+"Up to 26 hours, we've had an incidence of, where an ambulance crew was waiting to hand over the patient to a hospital."

-Discussions have been held with union members who will provide a cover from the picket line for the most severe "life-threatening situations".
+Discussions have been held with union members who will provide cover from the picket line for the most severe "life-threatening situations".

 Mr Segasby explained ambulances will be prioritised for those requiring the most urgent care including people with severe chest pains, the symptoms of a heart attack or stroke.

-"That's a very difficult thing for people to understand and I would advise anybody who is not sure to dial 999 and we will help make that decision, but if it's deemed not urgent it's highly likely we will not be able to send an ambulance," he added.
+"That's a very difficult thing for people to understand and I would advise anybody who is not sure to dial 999 and we will help make that decision, but if it's deemed not urgent it's highly likely we will not be able to send an ambulance," he said.

+Hexham GMB representative Jamie Frend said he did "a lot of soul-searching" before he decided to strike as it was "alien" to him.

+"I didn't join the job to not look after people," he said.

+"This isn't somewhere I want to be, this isn't what I want to do but, for the last 10 years, we've asked to be listened to by the government and the doors have been closed on us."

+Crews would respond to the most serious calls if a life was at risk and then return to the picket lines, he said.

-Military personnel will help NEAS with non urgent work and have been trained to drive ambulances.
+Military personnel will help NEAS with non-urgent work and have been trained to drive ambulances.

 They will help with driving the Patient Transport Service to get people to hospital for dialysis and cancer treatments, as well as helping to bring people home from hospital when they have been discharged.

-NEAS managers will also be out clinically responding and non clinical staff are being brought in to support the welfare of crews and to help speed up turn around times at hospitals.
+NEAS managers will also be out clinically responding and non-clinical staff are being brought in to support the welfare of crews and to help speed up turn-around times at hospitals.

 Follow BBC North East & Cumbria on Twitter, Facebook and Instagram.
 Send your story ideas to northeastandcumbria@bbc.co.uk.